Particular/docs.particular.net/persistence/upgrades/asp-2to3.md

 The minimum .NET Framework version is [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472).

-**All projects must be updated to .NET Framework 4.7.2 before upgrading to NSerivceBus.Persistence.AzureTable version 3.**
+**All projects must be updated to .NET Framework 4.7.2 before upgrading to NServiceBus.Persistence.AzureTable version 3.**

 It is recommended to update to .NET Framework 4.7.2 and perform a full migration to production **before** updating to version 3.
 This will isolate any issues that may occur.

 For solutions with many projects, the [Target Framework Migrator](https://marketplace.visualstudio.com/items?itemName=PavelSamokha.TargetFrameworkMigrator) Visual Studio extension can reduce the manual effort required in performing an upgrade.

+## Compatibility

+The package is fully compatible with the NServiceBus.Persistence.AzureStorage version 1 and 2.
+It supports both sagas that use secondary index entries as well as sagas that don't have a secondary index entries.
+By default the persister operates in the compatibility mode but doesn't fall back to full table scans.
+If compatibility with sagas stored with Version 1 of the persister is required full table scan has to be [enabled](/persistence/azure-table/configuration.md#saga-configuration).

+For newly introduced endpoints it is encouraged to disable the compatibility mode due to [performance reasons](/persistence/azure-table/performance-tuning.md)/

 ## Support for Table and Cosmos API

-The Azure Table Persistence supports both storage in Azure Tables and Azure Cosmos tables.
+The Azure Table Persistence supports both storage in Azure Tables and Azure Cosmos DB Tables API.

 ### Migrating from Azure Tables to Azure Cosmos Tables